+wages

+Торіс Answer Summary

-ΤΟΡΙΣ ANSWER DETAILS Payday3 YES Delaware employers must designate regular paydays and pay periods on which they shall pay all wages due to their employees.
+Payday 3 YES Delaware employers must designate regular paydays and pay periods on which they shall pay all wages due to their employees.
 Wages must be paid at least once during each calendar month, and in lawful money of the United States or checks provided suitable arrangements are made by the employer for cashing such checks for the full amount of the wages due at a bank or other business establishment convenient to the place of employment.
 Employers may, upon written request of an employee, pay all wages due an employee by electronic deposit to a bank account designated by the employee.
+Wages must be paid within 7 days from the close of the pay period in which the wages were earned, provided, that if the regular payday falls on a nonwork day, payment shall be made on the preceding workday.